 But, like many on this list, Dortmund refused to rest on their laurels and feel sorry for themselves when their latest boy wonder packed up and left.
 Instead, they used that money to sign coveted duo Hazard and Brandt — and they still had over £10m left over.

 In their first season, both players slotted in fluidly to Favre’s system and really came to the fore as Dortmund pushed Bayern for the title.
-Certainly, money well spent, even with Hazard’s injury problems and Brandt’s lack of starts under Terzic.
+Certainly, money well spent on the whole.

 Season: 2019/20 (winter)